This page in brief

 The supposed similarities between Jesus and Horus were first raised by Gerald Massey (1828-1907), an English poet and writer on Spiritualism and Ancient Egypt.
 Massey was self taught, but had access to records in the British Museum, and taught himself to read Egyptian hieroglyphics.

-Massey saw parallels between Jesus and not only Horus, but hundreds of other Egyptian gods, but it is the supposed Jesus-Horus parallels that have made most impact.
-His views were taken up by other writers, notably Tom Harpur and Acharya S, who have written on this topic in recent decades, and these claims also appeared in the films Zeitgeist (2007) and Religulous (2008).
+Massey saw parallels between Jesus and not only Horus, but hundreds of other Egyptian gods.
+But it is the supposed Jesus-Horus parallels that have made most impact.
+His views were taken up by other writers, notably Tom Harpur and Acharya S, who have written on this topic in recent decades.
+These claims also appeared in the films Zeitgeist (2007) and Religulous (2008).

 A table showing the main claims is below.
 As far as I can ascertain, none of these claims have been made by recognised scholars.